 I just changed my password and now neither the old or new password works.

 Close down all open Internet browser windows and then reopen Motlow's homepage and log back in.

 When I try to login to MyMotlow, I get an error something about a TIP?

 This is usually caused by using AOL.
 All you have to do is minimize AOL once you get on the Internet, and bring up Internet Explorer and login from there.

 I am trying to access the library databases, but it won't accept my password.

 Username and passwords are the same as your Motlow Student Email.
 If you have never logged into your email, you must first go to the Student Email link from our homepage and login to your email.

 I called the Helpdesk and they refused to tell me my PIN?

-Due to the government privacy act, Motlow has to be very careful in giving out student information over the phone.
+Due to the Family Educational Rights and Privacy Act (FERPA), Motlow has to be very careful in giving out student information over the phone.
 In MyMotlow, you can click on the (I forgot MY Pin) tab, answer your personal question and then reset your PIN.
 You can also appear in person at the Technical Help Desk or at the Admissions Office on the Moore County Campus or the main office at your location, show proof of identification, and then someone will reset your PIN.